sumanjs/suman/README.md

 Node.js is for fast iteration, prototyping and just getting stuff done; it also makes things "easier to change", since there is just less code to change.
 If you change a unit of code, your unit test may break without adding any value, but your system test or integration test will likely not break and your system may still work as intended.
-In other words, when your system test breaks - something is definitely wrong - when your unit test breaks, it's probably just because you changed some of your code.
+In other words, when your system test breaks - something is definitely wrong - when a unit test breaks, it's probably just because you changed some of your code.
 You tell me then - which test was more valuable?
 Suman recommends writing unit tests for only the complex methods and functions in your codebase.
 Beyond that, we recommend end-to-end testing of diferent features in your system.